 The 50/30/20 Rule

-Per this rule, you’d divide up your income and spend 50% on needs, or essential items; and 30% on wants, or nonessential items; and commit 20% to savings.
+Per this rule, you’d divide up your income and spend 50% on needs (essential items) and 30% on wants (nonessential items); and commit 20% to savings and debt repayments beyond the minimum.

 Of course, you’d then have to further extrapolate how much of that 50% would go to housing vs. food, for example, and how much of that 30% would go to dining out vs. streaming services.

 Which is to say, once again, that budget percentages are all about personalization.
 Which line items do you need to prioritize?
-Which can you minimize and cut?
+Which can you minimize or cut?

 How to Make Budget Percentages Work for You

-Then you can start with fixed expenses (like your rent or mortgage payment, insurance payments, etc.) and determine what percentage of your overall monthly income they represent.
-That way, you’ll know how much you can allot for more flexible expenses, like groceries and gas.
+Then you might start with fixed expenses (like your rent or mortgage payment, insurance payments, etc.) and determine what percentage of your overall monthly income they represent.
+That way, you’ll know how much you can allot for more flexible expenses, like groceries and entertainment.

 This exercise will also reveal if you’re regularly overspending on a fixed expense.
-For instance, if you determine that your housing cost is closer to 50% of your budget than 30%, it might be time to consider getting a roommate or taking up a side hustle.
+For instance, if you determine that your housing cost is closer to 50% of your budget than 30%, it might be time to consider getting a roommate, moving to a cheaper area, or boosting income by taking up a side hustle.

-You may want to start by determining your budget percentages with your spending as is, and then create an aspirational pie chart—that is, set your #goals.
+You may want to start by determining your budget percentages with your spending as is, and then rejigger the numbers to create a pie chart that will help you achieve your goals.

 Recommended: How to Make a Monthly Budget